SeedTactics/fms-insight/docs/client-station-monitor.md

 By clicking or tapping on a material sticky note, a dialog will open with details about the specific piece of material.
 The dialog will have a button at the bottom labeled "Remove From Queue".
+An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.

 ## Inspection